-- 1.2.1 Which of the following CCDF program rules and policies are administered (i.e., set or established) at the state or territory level or local level?
-Identify whether CCDF program rules and policies are established by the state or territory (even if operated locally) or whether the CCDF policies or rules are established by local entities, such as counties or workforce boards (98.16(d)(1)).
-Check one. - ☑ a.
+1.2.1 Which of the following CCDF program rules and policies are administered (i.e., set or established) at the state or territory level or local level?
+Identify whether CCDF program rules and policies are established by the state or territory (even if operated locally) or whether the CCDF policies or rules are established by local entities, such as counties or workforce boards (98.16(i)(3)).
+Check one.

+☑ a.
 All program rules and policies are set or established at the state or territory level.
-If checked, skip to question 1.2.2. - □ b.
+If checked, skip to question 1.2.2.

+b.
 Some or all program rules and policies are set or established by local entities or agencies.
-If checked, indicate which entities establish the following policies.
-Check all that apply.
+If checked, indicate which entities establish the following policies Check all that apply.

 i.
-Eligibility rules and policies (e.g., income limits) are set by the: Sta te or territory.
-Identify the entity.
-Click or tap here to enter text. che cal entity (e.g., counties, workforce boards, early learning coalitions).
-If ecked, identify the entity and describe the eligibility policies the local entity(ies) is set.
-Click or tap here to enter text.
-Oth ner.
-Describe: Click or tap here to enter text. ii.
-Sliding-fee scal e is s set by the: П Α. State or territory.
-Identify the entity.
-Click or tap here to enter text. В. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the sliding fee scale policies the local entity(ies) can set.
-Click or tap here to enter text.
+Eligibility rules and policies (e.g., income limits) are set by the:

+A. State or territory

+Identify the entity:

+N/A

+B. Local entity (e.g., counties, workforce boards, early learning coalitions).

+If checked, identify the entity and describe the eligibility policies the local entity(ies) can set.

+N/A

 C. Other.

+Describe:

+N/A

+ii.
+Sliding-fee scale is set by the:

+A. State or territory

+Identify the entity:

+N/A

+B. Local entity (e.g., counties, workforce boards, early learning coalitions).

+If checked, identify the entity and describe the sliding fee scale policies the local

+entity(ies) can set.

+N/A

+C. Other.

-Describe: Click or tap here to enter text. iii.
-Payment rates and payment policies are set by the: A. State or territory.
-Identify the entity.
-Click or tap here to enter text. В. Local entity (e.g., counties, workforce boards, early learning coalitions).
+Describe: N/A iii.
+Payment rates and payment policies are set by the: A. State or territory Identify the entity: N/A B. Local entity (e.g., counties, workforce boards, early learning coalitions).
 If checked, identify the entity and describe the payment rates and payment policies the local entity(ies) can set.
-Click or tap here to enter text .
-C. Other.
-Describe: Click or tap here to enter text. iv.
-Licensing stanc lards and processes are set by the: A. State or territory.
-Identify the entity.
-Click or tap here to enter text. В. Local entity (e.g., counties, workforce boards, early learning coalitions).
+N/A C. Other.
+Describe: N/A iv.
+Licensing standards and processes are set by the: A. State or territory Identify the entity: N/A B. Local entity (e.g., counties, workforce boards, early learning coalitions).
 If checked, identify the entity and describe the type of licensing standards and processes the local entity(ies) can set.
-Click or tap here to enter text .
+N/A C. Other.
+Describe: N/A

+v.
+Standards and monitoring processes for license-exempt providers are set by the:

+☐ A. State or territory

+Identify the entity:

+N/A

+B. Local entity (e.g., counties, workforce boards, early learning coalitions).

+If checked, identify the entity and describe the type of standards and monitoring

+processes for license-exempt providers the local entity(ies) can set.
+N/A

 C. Other.
-Describe.
-Click or tap here to enter text. ٧.
-Standards and mon itoring processes for license-exempt providers are set by the: A. State or territory.
-Identify the entity.
-Click or tap here to enter text. В. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of standards and monitoring processes for license-exempt providers the local entity(ies) can set.
-Click or tap here to enter text.
-C. Other.
-Describe: Click or tap here to enter text. vi.
-Quality improv eme nt activities, including QRIS are set by the: A. State or territory.
-Identify the entity.
-Click or tap here to enter text. В. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of quality improvement activities the local entity (ies) can set.
-Click or tap here to enter text.

-C. Other.
-Describe: Click or tap o here to enter text. -- ---- ------------------ ------- -------- -------- ---- ------- -------
+Describe:

+N/A

+vi.
+Quality improvement activities, including QRIS are set by the: A. State or territory Identify the entity: N/A

+B. Local entity (e.g., counties, workforce boards, early learning coalitions).

+If checked, identify the entity and describe the eligibility policies the local entity(ies) can set.
+N/A

+☐ C. Other.

+Describe:

+N/A

-- vii.
+vii.
 Other.
+List and describe any other program rules and policies that are set at a level other than the state or territory level:

+N/A

-List and describe any other program rules and policies that are set at a level other than the state or territory level: Click or tap here to enter text. - 1.2.2 The Lead Agency has broad authority to operate (i.e., implement activities) through other agencies, as long as it retains overall responsibility.
-Complete the table below to identify which entity(ies) implements or performs CCDF services. - a.
-Check the box(es) to indicate which entity(ies) implement or perform CCDF services.
+1.2.2 The Lead Agency has broad authority to operate (i.e., implement activities) through other agencies, as long as it retains overall responsibility.
+Complete the table below to identify which entity(ies) implements or performs CCDF services.